-The EDCs request that the Board reject RESA's recommendation to alter the current BGS-FP procurement structure.
-They indicate that RESA ignores the benefits of the three-year term procurement structure, which have been affirmed repeatedly by the Board.
-They indicate that the Board has found consistently that a rolling three-year term provides the proper balance for BGS-FP customers between the need to reflect market prices and the need to protect these customers from market volatility.
-The EDCs further indicate that while market prices have been relatively stable the past few years, unstable energy market conditions could re-emerge, exposing both residential-FP and commercial-FP customers to the unnecessary risk associated with energy price fluctuations and increases should the Board adopt RESA's proposal.
-They argue that the current BGS procurement structure protects customers who may not have the necessary expertise or inclination to properly manage the additional risk and the volatile energy prices that are the necessary by-product of RESA's proposal.
-Finally, the EDCs agree with Rate Counsel that there has been no evidence in this proceeding to show that BGS-FP residential and commercial customers want to manage the volatility of price swings or would benefit from more frequent procurements as suggested by RESA.
-(EDCs' Final Comments at 3 - 5).
+The EDCs request that the Board reject RESA's recommendation to alter the BGS-RSCP procurement structure.
+The EDCs indicate that RESA provides no new support for this position and ignores the benefits of the three-year term structure, which the EDCs indicate has been affirmed repeatedly by the Board.
+According to the EDCs, the Board in prior BGS proceedings has found consistently that a rolling three-year term provides the proper balance for BGS-RSCP customers between the need for BGS supply to reflect market prices and the need to protect these smaller customers from market volatility.
+In agreeing with the Board's prior finding regarding RESA's recommendation, they point out that unstable energy market conditions, such as those associated with the 2013/2014 winter's polar vortex, could expose both residential-RSCP and commercial-RSCP customers to the unnecessary risks associated with energy price fluctuations and increases should the Board adopt RESA's proposal.
+They believe the current BGS procurement structure protects customers who may not have the necessary expertise or inclination to properly manage their energy costs during unstable market conditions, and these customers would be unprotected under RESA's proposal.
+Further the EDCs are not convinced that RESA's proposals for pricing based on auctions for procurement of electricity for shorter periods than the current format would increase retail competition significantly.
+The EDCs point out that RESA has provided no evidence to support its assertion that moving to quarterly commercial-RSCP and annual residential-RSCP procurements would induce additional TPSs to enter into the New Jersey electricity marketplace.
+(EDCs Final Comments at 3 - 4).